 Communication between departments evolves and improves: These dashboards ensure that departments don’t have to work in isolated departmental silos, but the integration of functional lines throughout the business will ensure a well-aligned organisation, where partnership and sharing are becoming the focus of data management and various digital dashboards become the backbone for making valuable decisions.
 They can give employees the freedom to make a better judgment, according to strategic KPIs that have been established by C-level management.

 All metrics are accessible in one place: As mentioned, these kinds of dashboards provide a single-screen view and enable faster sharing processes.
-Whether with automated e-mails, viewer area, link sharing or exporting in a .pdf file, a dashboard will provide you with instant access to data which you can share with your colleagues or other departments.
-You don’t need to wait for weeks to generate a report, but you can obtain it directly within the dashboard, with all the important KPIs in a single place.
+Whether with automated e-mails, viewer area, link sharing, or exporting in a .pdf file, dashboarding will provide you with instant access to data that you can share with your colleagues or other departments.
+You don’t need to wait for weeks to generate a report, but you can obtain it directly, with all the important KPIs in a single place.

 We will focus on industry and functional examples and KPI dashboard templates that can be implemented in your company right away and provide you with a roadmap for obtaining sustainable business growth.
 Hence, let us start with executive management.

 Management needs to have a clear picture of the entire organisation and proper visibility of the processes and development (or issues) that arise out of certain business situations.
-That’s why utilising a dashboard will ensure each manager stays focused on what’s most important: the relevant KPIs.
+That’s why utilising modern dashboards will ensure each manager stays focused on what’s most important: the relevant KPIs.